fact-sealevel/fair-temperature/README.md

 # fair-temperature

-Application wraps around the FAIR climate model emulator to generate samples of global mean surface air temperature and ocean heat content under prescribed emissions trajectories.
+Application wrapping the FAIR climate model emulator to generate samples of global mean surface air temperature and ocean heat content under prescribed emissions trajectories.

 > [!CAUTION]
 > This is a prototype.
 It is likely to change in breaking ways.
 It might delete all your data.
 Don't use it in production.